Jookare/3d-computer-vision/README.md

 # CV-Python-Basics

+Contains exercise templates and Python tutorial for the course 3D Computer Vision.

-### To create theHTML file export the notebook as `HTML` and add the following to reduce the width and center the text
+### To create the HTML file export the notebook as `HTML` and add the following to reduce the width and center the text

 ```
 .jp-Notebook {